Use Word templates to create standardized documents

 Non-admin users can upload a template for their own use from a list of records.

-For non-admins or admins wanting to create a personal template: Upload the Word template into Dynamics 365 for Customer Engagement apps
+For non-admins or admins wanting to create a personal template: Upload the Word template into model-driven apps in Dynamics 365

 Select a single item such as an account, click More (…) > Word Templates > Create Word Template.